Skip to main content

 - name: volume-name

 By default, the .env file mounted path is /etc/n9/secrets.env.
-You can specify another path using the N9_SECRETS_PATH environment variable.
+To set a different path, do the following:

-Set the path to your secrets.env in your agent configuration:
+2. Set the path to your secrets.env in your agent configuration under the N9_SECRETS_PATH environment variable:

 apiVersion: v1